 Graduates of this course will have the theoretical instruction and practical administrative skills to prepare them for entry-level bookkeeping positions.

 Students learn about the importance of bookkeeping in today’s businesses.
 Key bookkeeping terms are defined, and students learn how to use accounting equations.
 This instruction pack covers the types of accounts businesses use, as well as how to interpret balance sheets and operating statements.
 Additionally, students learn how to follow a transaction through the entire accounting cycle, including recording transactions in journals, posting transactions to ledger accounts and identifying debits and credits.
 Students practice arriving at a trial balance and identifying common bookkeeping errors.

-Students practice the detailed procedures of account payable and accounts receivable methods.
+Students practice the detailed procedures of accounts payable and accounts receivable methods.
 They prepare a worksheet to summarize the entire accounting cycle and as a preparatory step to preparing financial statements.
 Additionally, students learn how to figure depreciation and sales tax, and perform accounting functions for merchandising businesses.
-Finally, this instruction pack reaches students to post to specialized journals and complete the accounting cycle by preparing a balance sheet and operating statement.
+Finally, this instruction pack teaches students to post to specialized journals and complete the accounting cycle by preparing a balance sheet and operating statement.

 Students learn how to close the financial books for a set period of time, handle checking accounts, interest, promissory notes and petty cash transactions, as well as reconcile bank statements.
 Students write payroll checks, figure payroll deductions and maintain employer’s payroll records.
 Finally, the students learn about computerized bookkeeping, including the importance of spreadsheets in the bookkeeping profession.